NtwariMikeCK/weather-app/README.md

 - Type the name of the city in the search bar.
 - Press "Enter" or click the "Search" button to view weather details.
 ### Display Weather Information:
-- Current temperature (in Celsius or Fahrenheit).
+- Current temperature (in Celsius).
 - Weather conditions (e.g., cloudy, sunny, rainy).
 - Wind speed and humidity levels.